 First Appearance: The Invincible Iron Man #55 (February 1973)

 Born into the Eternals, Thanos was one of a race of Godlike beings that hailed from Titan, one of the moons of Saturn.
 However, unlike his godlike seeming brethren, Thanos was born with a deviant gene, giving him a look so monstrous that his own mother was driven insane at the sight of him.
 Alienated from his people, Thanos gave himself to the pursuit of knowledge and power, sharing his findings and psychopathic tendencies only with a mysterious young girl he had befriended.
-In time, Thanos would learn that that girl was the embodiment of Death, and became enamored with Death’s personification, devoting his extreme acts of violence to her, in the hopes that one day she would return his affections.
-Destroying the society from whence he came, Thanos has since set out into the stars in pursuit of artifacts like the Infinity Gauntlet and the Cosmic Cube, enacting slaughter on a universal scale all to please his one true love.
-Now known as the Mad Titan, Thanos is feared by every being in the cosmos that knows his name, and is considered one of the most dangerous beings in existence.
+In time, Thanos would learn that that girl was the embodiment of Death, and became enamoured with Death’s personification, devoting his extreme acts of violence to her, in the hopes that one day she would return his affections.
+Destroying the society from whence he came, Thanos has since set out into the stars in pursuit of artefacts like the Infinity Gauntlet and the Cosmic Cube, enacting slaughter on a universal scale all to please his one true love.
+Now known as the Mad Titan, Thanos is feared by every being in the cosmos that knows his name and is considered one of the most dangerous beings in existence.

 WHAT’s THE STORY?

 Looking around during the lead up to Avengers: Infinity War, I’ve seen various shops trying to make a profit by promoting the comic-books Infinity and Infinity War.
 While the film does draw from Infinity in some ways, I find it amusing that Infinity War is so prominently displayed on shelves, as in reality, it has very little in common with the events of the movie.
-The comic-book Infinity War is primarily centered around the character Adam Warlock, and how, once he too gains control of the Infinity Gauntlet, he tries to use his newfound omnipotence for good, and in the process, creates an evil doppelganger of himself, who tries to wreak havoc on the universe by creating his own doppelgangers of the Avengers and other Earth Heroes.
+The comic-book Infinity War is primarily centred around the character Adam Warlock, and how, once he too gains control of the Infinity Gauntlet, he tries to use his newfound omnipotence for good, and in the process, creates an evil doppelganger of himself, who tries to wreak havoc on the universe by creating his own doppelgangers of the Avengers and other Earth Heroes.
 So while the gauntlet does feature, I can imagine that anyone who falls for this ploy will come away being extremely confused.

 The story we’re looking at though (*cough* the right one *cough*) is from 1991, and is largely remembered purely for the events of the first issue.
-The story explores some of the more cosmic aspects of the Marvel Universe, and is less about super-hero / super-villain battles, so much as it is a reflection on achieving absolute power and what that does to a character.
+The story explores some of the more cosmic aspects of the Marvel Universe and is less about super-hero / super-villain battles, so much as it is a reflection on achieving absolute power and what that does to a character.